Jirawatz/EventRegistrationApp/README.md

 3. EventId which represent the event
 ```

-Host model: Represent each host record between the organizer and the events that take place, which will contain the following information
+Schedule model: Represent each host record between the organizer and the events that take place, which will contain the following information
 ```
 1. RegistrationId which represent the id which it will represent for each sign up record
 2. CustomerId which represent the customer